 Because the Douglas Residential Cost Guide utilizes leading principles and accounts for the seemingly small differences that distinguish a 1 ¾ storey home from a single-storey, 1 ½, and 2 storey house, it has emerged as the go-to resource.
 If you need to estimate the replacement cost of a 1 ¾ storey home, these are critical things you need to know.

-What Distinguishes the 1 ¾ Storey Home from Other Residential Buildings?
+What Distinguishes the 1 ¾ Storey Home from Other Residences

 This type of home design provides a full living space on the first floor.
 The upper level typically delivers enough square footage for bedrooms and bathrooms at least as wide and deep as the lower floor.
 But 1 ¾ storey homes have sloping ceilings that trail the contour of the roofline.
 This somewhat unique facet often reduces the upper-level’s cubic space by about 20 percent.

-A cookie-cutter approach to estimating replacement costs might assign 100 percent to the first storey and 80 percent to the upper level.
+A cookie-cutter approach to estimating replacement costs for 1 3/4 storey homes might assign 100 percent to the first storey and 80 percent to the upper level.
 This method would miss the mark because these “saltbox” homes include dormers and other subtle nuances.
 Given that some of these structures date back to the 1800s, many of the materials used would be considered high-end or specialty items in today’s market.
 Those are the types of issues that render standardized estimates inaccurate.

 Douglas Residential Cost Guide Can Accurately Estimate the Replacement Cost of a 1 ¾ Storey Home